Q: How many Jewish students are there on campus?

 Q: What are holiday observances and celebrations like at MIT?

 A: MIT Hillel provides a home away from home for holiday observances.
 Free services are provided for Rosh Hashanah and Yom Kippur.
-Chanukah includes candle lighting in individual dorms.
+Chanukah includes candle lighting in individual dorms, as well as our annual Test Tube Menorah lighting.
 There are large communal seders during Passover in addition to more intimate gatherings.
 Other holidays throughout the year are celebrated with food, rituals, educational, and social programming.

 Q: What kind of programs does MIT Hillel offer?